cloudfoundry-community-attic/inception-server/README.md

 Waiting on the following projects to ship a new gem:

 * https://github.com/matschaffer/knife-solo/issues/243
+* drnic/settingslogic - branch integration (just need a single file from it)

 In future, this tool will be distributed as a RubyGem.
 It requires Ruby 1.9+.